Jewels of Mary, Queen of Scots: Gems and cuts

+Mary's accounts show that she bought jewellery and precious stones from French goldsmiths and merchants during her time in Scotland, buying merchandise worth £2000 Scots from Guillaume Mignott of Bordeaux in May 1566.
 The inventories of Mary's jewels mention the cut of stones, referring in French to facets, points, triangles, and lozenge cuts.
 A diamond quarre was table-cut.
 A cabochon is a rounded form.
 Mary had "ung saffiz taille a viij pampes", a sapphire cut in eight petals.
 A small sapphire set a jour was prized as remedy for sore eyes, "ung petit saffiz a jour pour frotter les yeux".
 This sapphire was pierced to wear as a pendant and set with two gold leaves.
 According to Hildegard of Bingen, a sapphire used as remedy for conjunctivitis was placed in the mouth and then a dab of saliva would be rubbed in the eye.
+A jewel described as set a jour was of fine cut, colour, and quality, and did not need to be enhanced with foil in its setting.

+Heart-shaped stones were prized, and used in gift exchanges with Elizabeth I in the 1560s.
+Mary sent Elizabeth a "fair ring with a diamond made like a heart".
+In 1577, Mary's secretary Claude Nau wrote to his brother in Paris for a heart-shaped or triangular diamond or emerald, a "beau et excellent diamant ou esmeraulde ...
+Je desire que ce soit ung coeur ou en triangle parfaict".
+Mary sent James VI a ring in 1581, which he received in "good heart" and may have had heart-shaped diamond, and in 1584, James VI used a heart-shaped cipher for his own name.
+Diamond cutting in Europe has been associated with Louis de Berghem or de Berquen of Bruges, who is said to have cut a heart shaped diamond for Charles the Bold in 1475, although the story seems to be the invention of a 17th-century writer Robert de Berquen.